 Each output divider is powered from the same VDDO_x supply used for the clock output drivers.
 The output divider can be powered down if not used to save power.
-For any OUT[0:3] channel, the output divider is automatically powered down when its output driver is disabled.
+For either OUT[0:1] or OUT[2:3] channel, the output divider is automatically powered down when both output drivers are disabled.
+For any OUT[4:7] channel, the output divider is automatically powered down when its output driver is disabled.
 For proper functioning of the output divider, clock frequency to the output divider should be under 3 GHz.

-9.3.12 Clock Outputs (OUTx_P/N)
+9.3.12 Clock Outputs (OUTx P/N)